Tuition and Fees

 Springfield College offers two payment options for students to pay their tuition.

-- The College offers a Payment Plan which extends tuition payments over a four month period.
-There is a $25 fee per term to utilize the plan.
-The plan is as follows:
+- The College offers a Monthly Payment Plan which extends payments over three or four months.
+Please see the schedule below.
+There is a $25 enrollment fee per term to utilize the plan.

 |Summer Term||Fall Term||Spring Term|